-Attendance Configuration functionality allows users to create attendance rules to capture attendance and calculate regular hours, over time, under-time, weekend and holiday work, and perform shift based calculations.
+Attendance Configuration allows users to create attendance rules to capture daily attendance of employees, calculate their regular work hours, overtime, under-time, weekend and holiday work, and perform shift based calculations.

-Capture the working hours of employees because the working hours are typically linked to the payroll and employees need to be paid overtime or deducted for under-time as per the company’s policy for the working hours.
+The working hours of employees are typically linked with payroll and employees need to be paid for overtime or deductions are made for under-time as per the company’s policy.
+Empxtrack automatically pulls employee data data during a payroll run and saves time and effort.

 To setup attendance rule, you need to: